ChargePoint/danger-app_size_report/README.md

         fail_on_warning: false
     )

 The list of variants with their sizes and any violations will be displayed in the PR report as seen below.
-Supported variant descriptors are placed under collapsibles.
+Supported variant descriptors are placed under collapsible sections.

 <p align="center">
   <img src="Resources/Images/app_thinning_size_report.png">